morgansegura/segura/content/blog/dont-stop/index.md

 date: "2019-05-07"
 tags: [pink,color]
 thumbnail: ./ian-dooley-298769-unsplash.jpg
+author: Morgan Segura
+category: Javascript
+topics:
+  - bananas
+  - berries
+excerpt: Pink is my favourite colour.
+I used to say my favourite colour was black to be cool, but it is pink - all shades of pink.
+If I have an accessory, it is probably pink.
 description: Pink is my favourite colour.
 I used to say my favourite colour was black to be cool, but it is pink - all shades of pink.
 If I have an accessory, it is probably pink.
 ---